-Watch a flash video about Habitat’s Core House Design: A practical way of helping thousands of families start anew.
+Watch an animated video about Habitat’s Core House Design: A practical way of helping thousands of families start anew.

 Replacing destroyed homes